pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/ImageSerializationPlugin.md

 #### Example Plugin Flow:

 1. **Plugin Discovery**:
-   - Plugins are automatically discovered at runtime through the Objective-C runtime, which identifies classes that conform to both the `ImageSerialization` and `SnapshotTestingPlugin` protocols.
+- On Apple platforms Plugins are automatically discovered at runtime through the Objective-C runtime, which identifies classes that conform to both the `ImageSerialization` and `SnapshotTestingPlugin` protocols.

 2. **Plugin Registration**:
 - Each plugin registers itself with the `PluginRegistry`, allowing it to be retrieved when needed for image serialization.

 3. **Image Encoding/Decoding**:
 - When an image needs to be serialized, the `ImageSerializer` checks the available plugins for one that supports the requested format.
 - If no plugin is found, it defaults to the built-in PNG encoding/decoding methods.

 #### Extensibility